karel-burda/timers/README.md

 `cmake -Bbuild -H. -DUNIT-TESTS:BOOL=ON`

-The project is using the `gtest` that is automatically downloaded, cmaked and built in its build step (the fixed stable revision of the `gtest` is used).
+The project is using the `gtest` that is automatically downloaded, "cmaked" and built in its build step (the fixed stable revision of the `gtest` is used).

 Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or the custom target `run-all-tests-verbose` (which is recommended and used in the Continuous Integration).

-This jobs uses the `ctest` for executing the tests binary and has built-in timeout feature (because of e.g. dead-locks).
+The target `run-all-tests-verbose` uses the `ctest` for executing the tests binary and has built-in timeout feature (useful because of dead-locks for example).

 If you want to debug tests and implementation, run the target `tests` target manually (ideally in the Debug mode).